-Describe the method used to collect these data, and if data are from the State's monitoring, describe the procedures used to collect these data
+Describe the method used to collect these data, and if data are from the State's monitoring, describe the procedures used to collect these data.

-Reported data were generated from Iowa's Information Management System.
+Reported data were generated from Iowa's Information Management System (IMS), and ACHIEVE, the IEP/IFSP data system replacing IMS.
 The data reflect all children and youth in Iowa who were evaluated for determination of eligibility for an IEP, during the current reporting period.
 The data were entered into the database by trained personnel, using the federal definition for 60-day timeline for evaluation (initial evaluations).
-The data taken from the monitoring system are based on the actual (not an average) number of days.
+The data taken from the system are based on the actual (not an average) number of days.
 Iowa uses the date of receipt of consent by the public agency, as the date for starting the 60-day calendar for completion of the evaluation.
 The State uses the date of evaluation as the date for stopping the calendar for calculating the timeline.
 At all pertinent times, Iowa's definition of 60-day timeline is identical to the federal definition contained in the 2005 IDEA amendments and the 2007 IDEA regulations.